dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Lukka, Coppercoat Outcast<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/7/5798fdf0-d178-43d9-b821-8f3f654654b4.jpg?1591227292|https://scryfall.com/card/iko/125/lukka-coppercoat-outcast?utm_source=api>`
    +1: Exile the top three cards of your library.
 Creature cards exiled this way gain "You may cast this card from exile as long as you control a Lukka planeswalker."

-   −2: Exile target creature you control, then reveal cards from the top of your library until you reveal a creature card with higher converted mana cost.
+   −2: Exile target creature you control, then reveal cards from the top of your library until you reveal a creature card with higher mana value.
 Put that card onto the battlefield and the rest on the bottom of your library in a random order.

    −7: Each creature you control deals damage equal to its power to each opponent.